bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ## Summary

-The operator can toggle this feature on or off to cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.
+This proposal introduces modifications to the `AzureMachinePool` controller for an optional feature which will cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.

 ## Motivation